codemargonda-master/margodev-system/README.md

 * Participant can register an event

 ## Non-Functional
-* For Front-End, using ReactJS with CSS Framework (Bootstrap)
+* For Front-End, using ReactJS with CSS Framework
 * For Backend, using NodeJS
 * For database,  using MySQL